 Here are some things to contemplate before going out on a hike.
 Some of the things that make a great difference is whether you are wearing the right shoes and clothes for the type of hike you choose.
 Also you might want to read about why it is bad to wear cotton while hiking.

 I devoted an entire blog post to whether cotton=death but even more fundamental is good footwear.
 Whether you are bushwhacking or walking on a fire road, you need shoes or boots that have good grip and good ankle support to deal with uneven terrain.
 Vans won't cut it, hipster dude.
 You don't need to get $300 Italian leather boots just to do a nature walk but get something you are comfortable mucking around in.

 Additionally, do not forget to pay close attention to the kinds of socks you wear.
 Socks are some of the most inexpensive hiking gear and can help you have a more enjoyable experience, and help protect you from injury.
+If you are injured due to faulty equipment, you might want to call a personal injury lawyer like the ones at www.laventlaw.com for assistance.
 The right socks will definitely help protect you from annoying blisters.
 Take a look at a more detailed page that covers the topic of hiking socks.